mets/METS-primer/METS2-Suggested-Attribute-Values.md

 This page documents suggested attribute values in METS 2.
 This list currently includes the allowed values from METS 1.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [[RFC2119](https://www.rfc-editor.org/rfc/rfc9457.html#RFC2119)] [[RFC8174](https://www.rfc-editor.org/rfc/rfc9457.html#RFC8174)] when, and only when, they appear in all capitals, as shown here.

 ## `agent@ROLE`

 Specifies the function of the agent with respect to the METS record.